-What style of gym is best for me to train at in Thailand?
+What style of the gym is best for me to train in Thailand?

 When booking a training trip to Thailand it can be overwhelming trying to decide where to train, as there are many gyms that vary greatly in what they offer which can leave you wondering, “which gym is best for me?”.

 With Muay Thai training being a very popular tool for fitness and weight loss, many gyms are opening to cater to this crowd and some traditional gyms are even changing from being a fighter-based gym to a westerner (also known as “Farlung”) based gym, to try and attract the money that they are happy to spend on holiday.

 Obviously many things have to be taken into consideration:

 …along with many other factors which will affect your experience.

 At the end of the day, the most important factor is you actually showing up to training.

 If you need a nice gym with freshly mopped floors and pad holders that can speak English in order for you to show up, go with that.
 Or if you thrive off the more raw experience of going to the authentic Thai style gyms that don’t have the treadmills, air-conditioned weights area and all the extra bells-and-whistles, go there.

 You are more likely to get TAUGHT at the western-style gyms.
 They will show you technique and they will break things down a little more… BUT for the most part, they won’t overly care about you, especially if you are a beginner.
 They have so many people coming and going for 1 or 2 weeks at a time, they won’t usually invest all of their time and energy into every person that comes through the door.
 However, if you are there for an extended period of time, or are already an established fighter they will often show more interest.